akshata29/agents/finagent_dynamic_app/backend/README.md

 - Set `COSMOSDB_ENDPOINT` in .env file
 - Verify endpoint URL format: `https://<account>.documents.azure.com:443/`

-### "Framework module not found"
+### "agent_framework module not found"
-- Install framework: `cd ../../framework && pip install -e .`
+- Install the local MAF package: `cd ../../framework && pip install -e .`
-- Verify Python path includes framework directory
+- Verify Python path includes the repository root (so `agent_framework` is discoverable)

 ### "Agent not found"
 - Check agent name matches registered agents
-- Verify framework orchestrator is initialized
+- Verify the MAF orchestrator is initialized

 ## Architecture Decisions

 ### Why No BaseAgent Class?
-Framework already provides `framework.agents.base.BaseAgent` - we use that.
+Microsoft Agent Framework already provides `agent_framework.BaseAgent` - we use that.

 ### Why No AgentFactory Class?
-Framework already provides `framework.agents.factory.AgentFactory` - we use that.
+Our `app.maf.MAFAgentFactory` wraps the native MAF `ChatAgent`, so no additional factory layer is needed.

 ### Why No Custom Planner?
-Framework already provides `framework.core.planning.DynamicPlanner` with ReAct pattern - we use that.
+`app.maf.MAFDynamicPlanner` builds on the Microsoft Agent Framework planning utilities, so we reuse it instead of reinventing planning logic.

 ### What Did We Build?
 1. **Data Models** - Our specific Plan/Step/Message schemas
 2. **Cosmos Persistence** - Storage layer for our models
-3. **TaskOrchestrator** - Bridge between framework patterns and our Cosmos storage
+3. **TaskOrchestrator** - Bridge between MAF workflows and our Cosmos storage
 4. **API Endpoints** - REST API exposing the workflow

-**Result**: ~500 lines of code instead of ~2000+ by using the framework!
+**Result**: ~500 lines of code instead of ~2000+ by leaning on Microsoft Agent Framework!